preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 Omnia
 ***********************
-- Fixes to remove certificate error in FireFox.
+- Fixes to remove certificate error in Firefox.
 - Several fixes to align with WCAG 2.1 AA.
-- Several performance improvments.
+- Several performance improvements.
-- Stability improvments to the color picker.
+- Stability improvements to the color picker.

 Web Content Management
 ***********************